tonyflow/tradeshift/README.md

 # Tradeshift Triangle Classifier
 #### Design Overview and Analysis
 ____________________________________________
-The included Maven project's architecture is depicted in detail on the following UML diagram.
+The included Maven project's architecture is depicted in detail on the following class diagram.

 ![alt text](https://github.com/tonyflow/tradeshift/blob/master/classifier-class-diagram.png "Class Diagram")

-There was the clear need to discriminate between implementation and test cases thus I chose a Maven project to categorize the two and easily handle dependecy managegement for junit and java doc
+There was the clear need to discriminate between implementation and test cases thus I chose a Maven project to categorize the two and easily handle dependecy managegement for junit,build lifecycle and java doc

 The project was developed, built and tested with Java 1.8.

 There are three branches on this project :

-1. **master** : Contains the main implementation of the triangle classifier
+1. **master** : Contains the main implementation of the triangle classifier.

 2. **big-integer** : Contains a `TriangleClassifier` implementation which handles triangles whose sides can be `BigInteger`s